Patient education: Preterm labor (Beyond the Basics)

-Patient information: Preterm labor (The Basics)
+Patient education: Preterm labor (The Basics)

-Patient information: Activity during pregnancy (The Basics)
+Patient education: Activity during pregnancy (The Basics)

-Patient information: Having twins (The Basics)
+Patient education: Having twins (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

 This topic currently has no corresponding Beyond the Basics content.